-Mercy College (“Mercy” or the “College”) respects your privacy and is committed to protecting it through our compliance with this Policy.
+Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 This Policy describes the types of information we may collect from you or that you may provide when you visit the website mercy.edu (our “Website”) and our practices for collecting, using, maintaining, protecting, and disclosing that information.